f3rs3n/shelly-impulse-relay-script/README.md

 # Shelly Impulse Relay Control Script

-This repository contains a custom script for **Shelly 3rd generation or newer devices with scripting support**, designed to integrate with existing Siemens 5TT4102-0 impulse (step-by-step) relays.
+This repository contains a custom script for **Shelly 3rd generation or newer devices with scripting support**, designed to integrate with existing **impulse (step-by-step) relays**.
 The primary goal is to enable smart control via the Shelly app while preserving the manual override functionality of physical buttons and ensuring a failsafe mechanism in case of Shelly device failure.

 ## Project Overview